8.6: Types of RNA

 RNA Performs Diverse but Cooperative Functions During Protein Synthesis

-The central dogma of molecular biology states that DNA contains the information that encodes proteins and RNA uses this information to direct protein synthesis.
-Different types of RNA are involved in protein synthesis.
-Based on whether or not they encode proteins, RNA is broadly classified as protein-coding or non-coding RNA.
+The central dogma of molecular biology states that DNA contains the information that encodes proteins, and RNA uses this information to direct protein synthesis.

 Messenger RNA (mRNA) is the protein-coding RNA.
 It consists of codons—sequences of three nucleotides that encode a specific amino acid.
 Transfer RNA (tRNA) and ribosomal RNA (rRNA) are non-coding RNA. tRNA acts as an adaptor molecule that reads the mRNA sequence and places amino acids in the correct order in the growing polypeptide chain. rRNA and other proteins make up the ribosome—the seat of protein synthesis in the cell.
 During translation, ribosomes move along an mRNA strand where they stabilize the binding of tRNA molecules and catalyze the formation of peptide bonds between amino acids.
 Thus, different types of RNA perform specific but complementary functions during protein synthesis.

 Non-coding RNAs in Eukaryotes Regulate Gene Expression

 Non-coding RNAs other than tRNA and rRNA were initially considered to be “genomic junk” since they did not encode proteins.
 However, their roles in regulating gene expression were discovered over the past few decades and continue to be extensively researched.
 Based on their length, non-coding RNAs may be classified as small regulatory RNAs (< 100 nucleotides) or long non-coding RNAs (> 200 nucleotides).